Manage Energy on Your Network

 Overview

 Catalyst Center offers a range of energy management capabilities that are designed to help organizations optimize their energy usage, reduce costs, and improve sustainability.
-Here are some key aspects of Catalyst Center energy management solutions:
+Catalyst Center energy management solutions offer these key features:

 • Cost optimization: You can regularly review energy consumption data and adjust strategies for cost savings.

-• Sustainability: Catalyst Center's energy management capabilities support broader sustainability initiatives by helping reduce carbon footprints through efficient energy use.
+• Sustainability: The energy management capabilities help you support your sustainability initiatives by reducing your carbon footprint through efficient energy use.

 • Assess high-consumption devices: Catalyst Center provides energy audit to identify high-consumption devices and patterns.
-This assessment helps you to replace an outdated network device with an energy-efficient model.
+This assessment helps you replace outdated network devices with energy-efficient models.

-• Reporting and analytics: Catalyst Center provides detailed reporting and analytics on energy usage, helping organizations identify trends, track savings, and support sustainability initiatives.
+• Reporting and analytics: Catalyst Center provides detailed reports and analytics on energy usage.
+Use them to identify trends, track savings, and support sustainability initiatives.

 Manage energy on network devices

-The Energy Management feature allows you to monitor and analyze the cost, energy consumption, and carbon emissions of your network.
+Use Energy Management to monitor the cost, energy consumption, and carbon emissions of your network.

 Procedure